 Concerns about flying

-The Marmo+Mac exhibition organisers insist the show will take place live in Verona this year.
+The Marmo+Mac exhibition organisers insist the show will take place live in Verona this year (2021).
 It was cancelled at the last minute last year and an online event hastily prepared.
-Having learnt from that experience, this year’s event includes both the live exhibition at the Verona fair ground from 29 September to 2 October and is online as Marmo+Mac Plus for an extended period.
+Having learnt from that experience, the 2021 event includes both the live exhibition at the Verona fair ground from 29 September to 2 October and is online as Marmo+Mac Plus for an extended period.

 Some of the machinery companies say they are not anticipating a lot of visitors from outside the EU, but that the EU market alone makes exhibiting worthwhile.